-19 | Is there a statute that governs product liability litigation?
+19 Is there a statute that governs product liability litigation?

 The Product Quality Law is a unified statute that governs product liability claims.
 Article 41 of the law imposes strict liability on the producer of a defective product.
-This means that a producer may be held liable without finding a fault (negligence or tortious intent), provided that the existence of a defect in the product, the damages thereof and the causality between the defect and the damages can be established.
+This means that a producer may be held liable without finding a fault (negligence or tortious intent), provided that the existence of a defective product, the damages thereof and the causality between the defect and the damages can be established.
 The subjective fault of the producer will not be taken into account.
 Producers can only be exempted from liability under one of the following statutory circumstances stipulated in paragraph 2, article 41 of the Product Quality Law:

-- the product has not been put into circulation; - the defect causing the damage did not exist when the product was put into circulation; and - the level of science and technology at the time that the product was put into circulation was not sufficient to detect the existence of the defect.
+• the product has not been put into circulation.

+- the defect causing the damage did not exist when the product was put into circulation; and - the level of science and technology at the time that the product was put into circulation was not sufficient to detect the existence of the defect.

-In comparison, article 42 of the Product Quality Law imposes a faultbased liability on the seller of a defective product under which the intent or negligence on the part of the seller must be established to hold it liable.
-However, although lack of fault by the seller can be established, article 42 further stipulates that if the seller is unable to identify the The Product Quality Law does not provide exclusive legal grounds for product liability claims against a producer or seller.
+In comparison, article 42 of the Product Quality Law imposes a fault-based liability on the seller of a defective product under which the intent or negligence on the part of the seller must be established to hold it liable.
+However, although lack of fault by the seller can be established, article 42 further stipulates that if the seller is unable to identify the producer of the defective product or is unable to identify the supplier thereof, it must bear the liability for compensation.

+The Product Quality Law does not provide exclusive legal grounds for product liability claims against a producer or seller.
 A damaged party can seek other causes of action based on the Civil Code or consumer rights law.